zeina0/.NET-Challenge/README.md

 * You are required to code in C#
 * You will be able to submit the challenge anytime you are ready provided the challenge is still open
 * Your code should be neatly commented
-* Please clone your submission to a bitbucket repository for your submission and email a link to dean.atchley@mindlinc.com,
+* Please clone your submission to a repository for your submission and email a link to dean.atchley@mindlinc.com or oswald.maskens@holmusk.com.
 * Please note that you will also be judged on the elegance of your code, level of abstraction and technical skills presented in the implementation.
 For more details, refer to the Judging Criteria section below.
 * You are strongly recommended to spend no more than 5 hours on this challenge.